kjustin2/Financial-Adviser-Local-App/README.md

-# Financial Adviser Local Application
+# Personal Financial Management Application

-A comprehensive local-first financial advisory application built with Python (FastAPI) and React (TypeScript).
-This application provides portfolio tracking, investment optimization, financial planning, and market data integration for financial advisors and their clients.
+A comprehensive local-first personal investment tracking application built with Python (FastAPI) and React (TypeScript).
+This application provides portfolio tracking, investment management, and personalized investment recommendations for individual investors looking to manage their own finances.

 ## 🏗️ Architecture